Wednesday, 10 December 2025

 Previous chapter

-Beauty is in the eye of the beholder.
-These oil paint stages are not for everyone but as soon as I saw Mike Rinaldi’s work in his Tank Art books this was something that very much appealed to me.
-The richness, depth and versatility that working with oils brings is unparalleled in my opinion, and has now become an important step in many of my projects.
-In my pursuit of in-scale realism I will happily spend days going back and forth adding tiny effects to try and compliment the overall look, often spending hours on one particular feature.
+These selectively applied and time consuming oil paint stages are not for everyone, but as soon as I saw Mike Rinaldi’s work in his Tank Art books, this was something that very much appealed to me.
+The richness, depth, and versatility that working with oil paint brings is unparalleled in my opinion and has now become an important step in most of my projects.
+In my pursuit for in-scale realism I will happily spend days going back and forth adding tiny effects to try and compliment the overall look, often spending hours on one particular feature.
 I love the results that can be achieved and find the whole process enormously therapeutic.

 Wednesday, 23 July 2025